Crime in Cuba

-Though the Cuban government does not release official crime statistics, Cuba is considered one of the safer countries in Latin America.
+The Cuban government does not release official crime statistics, since the Cuban Revolution, Cuba has been considered one of the safer countries in Latin America.
 Gun crime is virtually nonexistent, drug trafficking has been largely curtailed, and there is below-average crisis intervention from police.
 Murder rates are also below those of most Latin American countries, with an intentional homicide rate of 5.00/100,000 inhabitants (572 intentional homicides) in 2016, lower than any other country in the region.

 A Cuban police car getting washed in Havana, Cuba (May 2002).

-Cuba's historical, political, and economic evolution has greatly impacted the types and the prevalence of crime in the country.
-The Cuban Revolution led by Fidel Castro ushered the beginning of the Communist Party's rule in Cuba, which remains the sole ruling party of Cuba to this day.
-Under the socialist system, the government has focused on crime prevention through efforts such as community policing, education, and social programs.
-The government has also focused on addressing the root causes of crime, such as poverty and inequality, and promoting social cohesion and solidarity among citizens.